automl/SMAC3/doc/manual.rst

 We declare each of the 16 parameters to be Categorical parameters that can take the values 0 or 1 and are set by default to 0.
 They are also given the names '1' to '16'.

-Further we illustrate how to setup conditionals in this example.
+To make things easier, we can use conditions.

-Parameter 'i+1' is conditioned on parameter 'i' and thus only activated if parameter 'i' is set to 1.
+Parameter 'i+1' is conditioned on parameter 'i' and thus only activated (i.e. considered in optimization) if parameter 'i' is set to 1.
 For example parameter '1' is only active once parameter '0' is set to 1.
-Using conditionals in such a way restricts the search space quite a bit.
+Conditionals help to restrict the search space and improve optimization.
 This way *SMAC* won't have to query regions in the search space that are non-improving, like '0100000000000000' or '0100000000000001'.
 Both return the same value as the default, i.e. 0.